 Among the 5 steps of the writing process, revision and editing are often the two steps that are erroneously thought of as being interchangeable.
 If you’re guilty of making this mistake, then allow me to enlighten you.

 The first difference between these stages of writing is their function.
-During revisions, you’re focusing on the subjective aspects of your material right.
+During the revision stage, you’re to focus on the subjective aspects of your material.
 These things include the coherence and pace of your content.
 After taking care of those areas, you move onto the mechanics of your draft.

 Editing involves proofreading the content line by line, paragraph by paragraph.
 The longer your blog post (or another type of content) is, the more thorough you should be with your editing.
 Check sentence structure, spelling, grammar, and other intricate details within the copy.
 The editing process ensures that your writing is clean, tight, and error-free.